 The original recipe calls for shrimp, but I've also made the stir-fry with chicken and flank steak.
 Tofu would be a fantastic meat-free option as well.

-I hope you’ll enjoy this stir-fry as much as we do!
-All the best—
+I hope you'll enjoy Stir-fry with Thai Basil & Peanuts as much as we do!

 - 2 cup jasmine or basmati rice, prepared as directed